National Healthcare Law

 The product of the Senate Finance Committee's work amending the Chairman's Mark has been released.

-The "plain English" version of the health care reform legislation is available by following the link below.
-Changes to the original version appear in highlighted and underlined text.
+The "plain English" version of the health care reform legislation is available.

 September 24, 2009